-06 Apr Episode 6: Imam Abdul-Malik Merchant, Pastoral Care Dynamics Between Men & Women
+06 Apr Season 1.
+Episode 6: Imam Abdul-Malik Merchant, Pastoral Care Dynamics Between Men & Women

 Imam Abdul-Malik digs deeper into some of the nuances of pastoral care, and explains the dynamics of transference and countertransference in a counseling relationship.